 Loans are borrowed money and must be repaid, including interest.
 Both undergraduate and graduate students may borrow loan money through the federal loan programs.
 Students must be registered for at least 6 credit hours in order to be eligible to receive federal loan funding.
 The amount of loan money that a student can borrow in federal loans is determined by the student’s grade level, how many credit hours the student is taking per semester, and yearly and aggregate loan limits imposed by the U.S. Department of Education.
 Students attending both the fall and spring semesters are given loans for the academic year.
 This means that one half of the total loan amount is disbursed for each semester, resulting in two loan disbursements.
 It is important to realize that repayment of student loans begins after the student graduates, withdraws, takes a leave of absence from the university, or drops below 6 credits.
 Students must meet satisfactory progress standards to receive these awards.

 The type of Stafford Loan a student receives is determined by financial need as calculated by the FAFSA form.
 You do not need to meet the March 1st deadline to qualify for a Stafford Loan.
 Although you do not need to meet the March 1st priority deadline in order to qualify for a Stafford Loan, please keep in mind that a Stafford Loan alone is not enough to cover the entire cost of attendance for college.
 The interest rate on Stafford Loans is variable, and changes every year on July 1st.
 The federal government has placed a cap of 8.25% on the interest rate of all Stafford Loans.
 Repayment of Stafford Loans begins 6 months after the student graduates, drops below 6 credits, withdraws, or takes a leave of absence from the university.
 This 6-month period is known as the “grace period.
-There is a 1% origination fee for all Stafford Loans beginning July 1, 2012.
+There is a 1.069% origination fee for all Stafford Loans beginning October 1, 2016.
+This origination fee will increase for loans processed after July 1, 2017, and the new rate will be announced after July 1, 2017.
+Please see the chart below for more information.

 Subsidized Stafford Loan - There are two different types of Stafford Loans.
 The first type of loan is a Federal Subsidized Stafford Loan.
 A subsidized loan is a loan where the government pays the interest for the student while he or she is in school.
 Interest begins at graduation and accumulates during his or her 6 month grace period.
 Subsidized Stafford Loans are awarded to those students demonstrating financial need.
-The interest rate for undergraduate students for the 2012-2013 academic year is fixed at 3.4%.
-After July 1, 2012 the interest rate will be 6.8% unless other legislation is passed by Congress before July 1.
-The interest rate for graduate students for the 2012-2013 academic year is fixed at 6.8%.
+The interest rate for undergraduate students for the 2016-2017 academic year is fixed at 3.76%.
 Beginning July 1, 2012 there are no subsidized loans for graduate students.
-Interest rates for the 2013-2014 school year will be available after July 1, 2013.

 Unsubsidized Stafford Loan - The other type of Stafford Loan is called an Unsubsidized Stafford Loan.
 Any student may borrow a loan through the Federal Unsubsidized Stafford Loan Program.
 This loan program is not need based.
 With an Unsubsidized Stafford Loan, the student is responsible for the interest on the loan from the time the loan is disbursed until the loan has been paid in full.
 Students are given the option of capitalizing the interest on the loan or making payments on the loan’s interest only while they are in school.
 Capitalizing the interest on the loan means that the student is not required to make interest payments while they are in school.
 Capitalizing the interest on a loan also means that the interest continually builds on the loan, and the student will end up paying more for the loan in the long run.
-The interest rate for all students for the 2012-2013 academic year is fixed at 6.8%
+The interest rate for undergraduate students for the 2016-2017 academic year is fixed at 3.76%.
+The interest rate for graduate students for the 2016-2017 academic year is fixed at 5.31%.

 Federal Parent PLUS Loan – The Federal PLUS Loan Program grants loans to parents of undergraduate students who are enrolled for at least 6 credits in a degree-seeking program.
 Parent loans were created as a way for families to fund any portion of the student’s education that is not covered by another form of financial aid.
 Parents may borrow the difference between the cost of attendance of the University and the amount of other funding the student is receiving from grants, scholarships, tuition waivers, student loans, etc. A credit check is required for parents wishing to borrow funds from the Parent PLUS Loan Program.
 If a parent is denied a Parent PLUS Loan he or she should contact the financial aid office to inquire about additional funding options.
 If a parent wishes to find out if he or she will be approved for a Parent PLUS Loan, the parent may complete our online pre-approval process in the PLUS Loan section of this web site, listed under the general heading of “Loans” on our home page.
 The federal government has placed a cap of 9% on all PLUS Loans.
-The interest rate for all parents borrowing a Federal Parent PLUS Loan for the 2012-2013 academic year is fixed at 7.9%.
-All Federal PLUS Loans will have a 4% origination fee beginning July 1, 2012.
+The interest rate for all parents borrowing a Federal Parent PLUS Loan for the 2016-2017 academic year is fixed at 6.31%.
+All Federal PLUS Loans will have a 4.276% origination fee beginning Octoer 1, 2016.
+This origination fee will increase for loans processed after July 1, 2017, and the new rate will be announced after July 1, 2017.

 It is important to realize that repayment on parent loans begin 60 days after the loan has been fully disbursed, unless special arrangements have been made and finalized between the borrower and lender.